panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ### 9.2 Function parameter destructuring

-The object destructuring can be placed anywhere where an assignment happens.
+Object destructuring can be placed anywhere where an assignment happens.

 For example, you could destruct an object right inside the parameter of a function: